On behalf of St. Mark’s, congratulations!

 Rice, confetti, or birdseed is not permitted for safety reasons inside or outside of the church.

 The marriage license for residents of Montgomery County (which is the county that St. Mark’s resides in) may be obtained from the Montgomery County Courthouse in Norristown, PA.
 You may also apply for one at any courthouse in Pennsylvania.
 The license is good for 60 days.
-For couples who marriages are not acknowledge by the Commonwealth of Pennsylvania, seeking a license outside the state would be advisable and the pastor can help secure that process.

 Information about St. Mark’s: